 "It depends how far along in the switch you are - if it's been completed, you would be transferred to the SoLR for the supplier you'd decided to switch to.
 If it hasn't, you'll go to the SoLR for the supplier you were in the process of leaving.
 To reiterate, though, your energy supply won't be affected."

 “If you’re struggling to pay your bills, get in touch with your supplier as soon as possible.
 Many energy suppliers offer tailored help to customers who may be struggling with their bills, from debt repayment plans to energy efficiency schemes.

 “Debt charities such as StepChange provide guidance for people experiencing financial difficulties.
 National Energy Action also offers advice on energy bills and keeping warm at home.

 “There is also extra help available for vulnerable consumers through schemes like the Winter Fuel Payment, Cold Weather Payment, and Warm Home Discount.”

 "It's difficult to predict - the price cap will be set at £1,923 until January 2024, and we're expecting prices to slightly increase over the winter before the next price cap.
 As always, though, the more energy you use, the more you'll pay - this is a cap on unit rates and standing charges, not a cap on bills."

 "No - even if your supplier goes bust, customers should be reassured that their energy supply will continue as normal and any credit balances they built up with those suppliers will be protected."

-"Prepayment customers are already protected by the prepayment price cap, which will rose to £2,017 on 1 April.
-It will stay at that level until at least 1 October.
+"Prepayment customers are protected by the prepayment price cap, which has been set at £1,949.
 There is no need to top up a lot right now, especially if that puts you into financial difficulty.